ARMmbed/mbed-os/docs/design-documents/features/connectivity/TLSSocket - Design document.md

 ## High Level Design Goal 3: Support both blocking and non-blocking operations

-As the Mbed TLS is already work with both socket types, we are able to `TLSocketWrapper` that can handle both types as well.
+As the Mbed TLS already worsk with both socket types, we are able to create `TLSSocketWrapper` that can handle both types as well.

 Functions `set_blocking()` and `set_timeout()` just pass the information for underlying transport socket.
 Extra handling on the TLS state machine is not required.

-## High Level Design Goal 4: Expose Mbed TLS structures
+## High Level Design Goal 4: Expose Mbed TLS structures (Mbed TLS secure socket only)

 Exposing Mbed TLS configuration structures allows user to configure the underlying TLS instance using Mbed TLS API.
 This allows greater usability as TLSSocket is not limited to only one use case.